 CSA Z462 PPE CLOTHING REQUIREMENTS, Arc Rated CLOTHING TESTING STANDARDS, HOW TO ESTABLISH A PPE PROGRAM IN YOUR COMPANY

-The registration fee to attend this training course is $399 + GST/HST.
+The registration fee to attend this live online training course is $249 + GST/HST.

 Successful completion of this course qualifies delegates to receive a certificate of course completion with indicated CEUs.